Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Among other things, yeah.
 What are you doing here?

-[He gets out of the car
+[He gets out of the car,